 The killer mountain, Mount Manaslu, was successfully ascent in 1956 by a team of Japanese led by Gyalzen Norbu & Toshio Imanishi.
 Mount Manaslu is known as a Japanese mountain.

-Indeed, we are talking all about the Manaslu circuit trek, a complete guide for the better experience.
-Besides that, adorable Himalayas panorama, you are capable of seeing specific extraordinary many peaks — the sort of high and tropical plant life and Buddhist shrines like monasteries, stupas, and mani walls at some point of the trek.
+Indeed, we are talking about the Manaslu circuit trek, a complete guide for a better experience.
+Besides that, with the adorable Himalayas vistas, you can see many extraordinary peaks — the high and tropical plants and Buddhist shrines like monasteries, stupas, and mani walls at some point during the trek.

 Manaslu Circuit Trek itinerary

 There are several itineraries for the Manaslu circuit.
-17-days Manaslu circuit trek itinerary (Kathmandu – Kathmandu) as per our recommendation for Manaslu circuit trek including two extra days for either acclimatization or side trips.
-If expanding trip Manaslu circuit wіth Tsum valley, it requires at least 7-days and altogether 24-days trek.
+The 17-day Manaslu circuit trek itinerary (Kathmandu – Kathmandu) is per our recommendation for the Manaslu circuit trek, including two extra days for either acclimatization or side trips.

-Manaslu Tsum Valley Trek, and Its Side Trips
+Manaslu Trek Via Tsum Valley and Its Side Trips